Neilus03/DEEP-LEARNING-2023/README.md

 # DEEP-LEARNING-2023
 A series of notebooks that constitute the coding assignments for Deep learning and Neural Networks subject in Artificial Intelligence degree (UAB).

-## Professor and provider of notebooks:

-Dimosthenis Karatzas.

 ## Assignments: